 - Regular meetings with a designated specialist adviser during your course

-- A student mentor to help you settle in university life
+- A student mentor to help you settle into university life

 - Priority access to the Student Success Scholarship*

 *Refugee students are a priority group for the Student Success Scholarship.
 As a refugee student starting on an undergraduate course of study for the first time in September 2017 or later, you may be eligible to receive an award of up to £2000 for each year of your course as part of our Student Success Scholarship plus a non-financial support package which has been designed to support your wellbeing, develop your employability and enhance your money management skills.
 In order to be eligible you must meet the following conditions:

 - You have refugee status or have been granted humanitarian protection, OR you are a dependant of someone who has been granted a refugee status or humanitarian protection

 - You have home student funding status as assessed by Student Finance England

 - You are enrolled on a full-time undergraduate course at Sheffield Hallam University and paying the full tuition fee